How to Plan Your First Hike

 • You’re tired or uncomfortable

-Turning back is not failure — it’s smart decision‑making.
+Turning back is smart, not a failure.

-Simple First‑Hike Plan (Template)
+📝 Simple First‑Hike Plan

 • Choose a short, easy trail